kaytwastaken/kayt-dev-svelte/src/posts/new-blog.md

 and probably a whole bunch of other funky md syntax that I can't be bothered to learn!

-Either way,  since it is a lot easier to write new posts, my blog hopefully won't be as dead!
+~~Either way,  since it is a lot easier to write new posts, my blog hopefully won't be as dead!~~

+edit 23-1-23: dunno what i expected, its still dead cause i never write anything :kek: